DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

-1. Create a secret with the Azure AD Server certificate
+1. Create a secret with the Keycloak Server certificate

-    To allow ODM services to access the Azure AD Server, it is mandatory to provide the Azure AD Server certificate.
+    To allow ODM services to access the Keycloak Server, it is mandatory to provide the Keycloak Server certificate.
     You can create the secret as follows:

     ```
-    keytool -printcert -sslserver login.microsoftonline.com -rfc > microsoft.crt
+    keytool -printcert -sslserver <KEYCLOAK_SERVER_URL_WITHOUT_HTTPS> -rfc > keycloak.crt
-    kubectl create secret generic ms-secret --from-file=tls.crt=microsoft.crt
+    kubectl create secret generic keycloak-secret --from-file=tls.crt=keycloak.crt
     ```

-    Introspecting the Azure AD login.microsoftonline.com certificate.
-You can see it has been signed by the Digicert Root CA authorithy
-    So, we will also add the [Digicert Root CA certificate](resources/digicert.crt) :

-    ```
-    kubectl create secret generic digicert-secret --from-file=tls.crt=digicert.crt
-    ```

-2. Generate the ODM configuration file for Azure AD
+2. Generate the ODM configuration file for Keycloak

-    If you have not yet done so, download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine.
+    If you have not yet done so, download the [keycloak-odm-script.zip](keycloak-odm-script.zip) file to your machine.
 This .zip file contains the [script](generateTemplate.sh) and the content of the [templates](templates) directory.
     The [script](generateTemplate.sh) allows you to generate the necessary configuration files.
     Generate the files with the following command:
     ```
-    ./generateTemplate.sh -i <CLIENT_ID> -x <CLIENT_SECRET> -n <TENANT_ID> -g <GROUP_GUID> [-a <SSO_DOMAIN>]
+    ./generateTemplate.sh -i <CLIENT_ID> -x <CLIENT_SECRET> -n <SERVER_URL> [-r <REALM_NAME> -u <USER_ID>]
     ```

     Where:
-    - *TENANT_ID* and *CLIENT_ID* have been obtained from [previous step](#retrieve-tenant-and-client-information)
     - *CLIENT_SECRET* is listed in your ODM Application, section **General** / **Client Credentials**
-    - *GROUP_GUID* is the ODM Admin group created in a [previous step](#manage-group-and-user) (*odm-admin*)
-    - *SSO_DOMAIN* is the domain name of your sso.
-If your AzureAD is connected to another SSO you should add the SSO domain name in this parameter.
-If you're user has been declared as explain in step **Create at least one user that belongs to this new group** you can omitt this parameter.

     The following 4 files are generated into the `output` directory :

     - webSecurity.xml is containing the mapping between liberty J2EE ODM roles and Azure AD groups and users :
-      * All ODM roles are given to the GROUP_GUID group
       * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
     - openIdWebSecurity.xml is containing 2 openIdConnectClient liberty configuration :
-      * for the web access to Decision Center an Decision Server consoles using userIdentifier="email" with the Authorization Code flow
+      * for the web access to Decision Center an Decision Server consoles using userIdentifier="preferred_username" with the Authorization Code flow
-      * for the rest-api call using userIdentifier="aud" with the client-credentials flow
+      * for the rest-api call using userIdentifier="preffered_username" with the client-credentials flow
     - openIdParameters.properties is configuring several features like allowed domains, logout and some internal ODM openid features
-    - OdmOidcProviders.json is configuring the client-credentials OpenId provider used by the Decision Center Server configuration to connect Decision Center to the RES Console and Decision Center to the Decision Runner

-3. Create the Azure AD authentication secret
+3. Create the Keycloak authentication secret

     ```
-    kubectl create secret generic azuread-auth-secret \
+    kubectl create secret generic keycloak-auth-secret \
-        --from-file=OdmOidcProviders.json=./output/OdmOidcProviders.json \
         --from-file=openIdParameters.properties=./output/openIdParameters.properties \
         --from-file=openIdWebSecurity.xml=./output/openIdWebSecurity.xml \
         --from-file=webSecurity.xml=./output/webSecurity.xml